 - Color - Black and White - The Black and White class is for black-and-white prints only.
-Monochromatic prints, including sepia, are considered color photos and must be entered in the appropriate color photo class. - My Favorite 4-H Photography Display - o Only for those photography members with 10 or more years of experience. - Non-judges mounted display consisting of four favorite photos from the member's photography career in A-H - All photos and a fifth/description with details of why they are regarded as significant will be mounted on a white or cream studio matte board. - Photos and biography/description will be displayed on one row of the photography racks. - This class is an extra way to showcase the development and accomplishments of the 4-Hers photography career. - Members can still enter two other classes, if they are enrolled eight or more years in the photography project. - Biography Piece - Tell how/when an interest in photography began. - Explain why each of the four is your favorite. - Share the skills learned because of photography, think beyond camera skills and include leadership, community service, etc. - Tell of any mentors/leaders you worked with - Share workshops or camps pertaining to photography you attended. - Explain, if relevant, any plans to use photography skills beyond 4-H/high school. - Include a small (2x3) photo of yourself at the start of the biography. - Print the biography document and mount it on a standard mat board. - o Place name and extension unit on the back of the five mat boards in the upper right-hand corner. - o This exhibit doesn't have to qualify at the county/district level to exhibit at the state fair. - There is no data slip required.
+Monochromatic prints, including sepia, are considered color photos and must be entered in the appropriate color photo class. - My Favorite 4-H Photography Display - o Only for those photography members with 10 or more years of experience. - Non-judged mounted display consisting of four favorite photos from the member's photography career in 4-H - All photos and a fifth/description with details of why they are regarded as significant will be mounted on a white or cream studio matte board. - Photos and biography/description will be displayed on one row of the photography racks. - This class is an extra way to showcase the development and accomplishments of the 4-Hers photography career. - Biography Piece - Tell how/when an interest in photography began. - Explain why each of the four is your favorite. - Share the skills learned because of photography, think beyond camera skills and include leadership, community service, etc. - Tell of any mentors/leaders you worked with - Share workshops or camps pertaining to photography you attended. - Explain, if relevant, any plans to use photography skills beyond 4-H/high school. - Include a small (2x3) photo of yourself at the start of the biography. - Print the biography document and mount it on a standard mat board. - o Place name and extension unit on the back of the five matte boards in the upper right-hand corner. - This exhibit doesn't have to qualify at the county/district level to exhibit at the state fair. - There is no data slip required.